About the Museum

 A Museum for all Montrealers

 David Ross McCord wanted to make history accessible to all.
-His dream has become the McCord’s mission – a mission whose importance is reaffirmed each year by thousands of visitors.
+His dream has become the McCord’s mission – a mission whose importance is reaffirmed each year by more than 150 thousands of visitors.

 Two museums join